 Welcome to UND and the UND Libraries!

-As many of you know, the medical school and the law school have separate libraries, reporting to their respective deans.
+As many of you know, the medical and law schools have separate libraries, reporting to their respective deans.
 Both moved into renovated or new spaces in recent years.
 Then it was the Chester Fritz Library's turn!
-From 2016-18, we undertook several smaller renovations, including a mini-renovation of the Reference area, several maintenance items (a new chiller tower on the roof, upgrades to our HVAC system, replacement of pipes beneath the Library), and the opening of our One Button Studio, which allows students and faculty to create videos without the need for a strong technological background.
+From 2016-18, we undertook several small renovations, including a mini-renovation of the Reference area, several maintenance items (a new chiller tower, upgrades to our HVAC system, replacement of pipes under the Library), and the opening of our One Button Studio, which allows students and faculty to create videos without the need for a strong technological background.

 In November 2018, we embarked on the biggest renovation of the Library since the building addition in 1981.
 This was a huge project: we are the largest library in North Dakota, at the state’s flagship research institution.
 One of the earliest milestones was University IT’s move into the Library, in July 2019.
 There were a few delays due to supply-chain issues during the COVID pandemic, but as of April 2021, the main renovations have been officially completed!